 Simpson Thacher & Bartlett LLP - The Inside View

-Simpson Thacher is recognized as a Strong Performer for Associate Satisfaction and two other categories in our 2025 survey.
+Simpson Thacher & Bartlett is recognized as an Excellent Performer for Junior Satisfaction and an Excellent Performer for Mid to Senior Satisfaction in our 2026 associate satisfaction survey.

 Strategy & Future